openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A problem that requires students to enter a mathematical expression as text, such as e=m*c^2.

-  See :ref:`Math Response Formatting for Students` for more information.
+  For more information, see :ref:`Math Response Formatting for Students`.

 .. _MathJax: